How to Write a Letter of IntentBy Stephanie Small, March 2013

 Finally, don’t leave them hanging – create a succinct conclusion that summarizes your content.
 Reiterate your interest in their program, and thank them for their consideration.

-Proofread, proofread, proofread!
+Proofread, proofread, proofread your letter of intent!
 You can’t proofread enough.
 It’s also important to have another set of eyes look at your letter to offer alternate points of view.
 Ask at least two trusted acquaintances (who are also good writers) for their opinions and feedback.

 Mr. Robert Smith